WieWaldi/affe/README-suckless.CentOS.md

 CentOS 7/8.

 ## Motivation ...
-... is to get a CentOS minimal installation equiped with a graphical user interface in pretty much no time and hassle using a script to build and install a suckless user interface.
+... is to get a CentOS minimal installation equiped with a suckless graphical user interface in pretty much no time and hassle using a script for building and installation.
 I'm convinced that RedHatEL/CentOS is one of the best GNU/Linux distributions and very well suited for company and business use.
 In my case, I'm running many RedHatEL/CentOS servers at the back office and on some workstations as well.